 Brady Manek made his NBL debut with the Perth Wildcats at 24 years of age.
 He scored four points in his first game.

-Manek backed up that performance with 21 points, 5 rebounds, and 2 assists in a 103-96 win over South East Melbourne but would continue to be inconsistent throughout the season.
-During December he went throguh a scoring patch of 2 points (vs Adelaide), 3 points (vs Melbourne), 11 points (vs Cairns) before going scoreless in 19 minutes against Brisbane.
+Manek continued his strong form with 21 points, 5 rebounds, and 2 assists in a 103-96 victory over South East Melbourne.
+However, inconsistency plagued him throughout the season.
+In December, his performances included a scoring stretch of just 2 points (vs. Adelaide), 3 points (vs. Melbourne), 11 points (vs. Cairns), and a scoreless game in 19 minutes against Brisbane.

-With six games remaining in the regular season Perth added Tai Webster to their roster after he was released from his team in Turkey, reuniting him with his brother Corey.
-Following the signing of Webster, Corey Shervill was released from the Wildcat’s 11-man roster.
+With six games remaining, the Wildcats signed Tai Webster, who had been released from his Turkish team, reuniting him with his brother Corey.
+Corey Shervill was released from Perth’s roster to make room for the signing.

 Brady Manek played one season in the NBL.
 He averaged 13.1 points, 5.3 rebounds, and 1.6 assists in 30 NBL games.